Façade de la Casa d'Italia à Montréal

 Our Casa is your Casa

-The Casa d’Italia, landmark of the Little Italy neighbourhood located at 505 Jean-Talon East (via Berri), is our anchor point to offer you more screenings, events and meetings.
+Landmark of the Little Italy neighbourhood, the Casa d’Italia is our anchor point to offer you more screenings, events and meetings.
 With Jean-Talon station right across the street, there’s no excuse to miss a good movie on the big screen!

 Our prices and ciné-cartes